-The key existing asset at Toton is Toton Fields Local Nature Reserve, which is partly within and partly outside the Masterplan area.
-This forms part of the wider Erewash Valley green and blue infrastructure network, connecting to the River Erewash and Erewash Canal which run south towards Attenborough Nature Reserve and the River Trent, and north towards Sandiacre and Stapleford.
-Elsewhere within Toton there are some small wooded areas, Field Lane Open Space, as well as areas of playing fields associated with the George Spencer Academy secondary school.
+2.28 The key existing asset at Toton is Toton Fields Local Nature Reserve, which is partly within and partly outside the Masterplan area.
+This forms part of the wider Erewash Valley green and blue infrastructure network, connecting to the River Erewash and Erewash Canal which runs south towards Attenborough Nature Reserve and the River Trent, and north towards Sandiacre and Stapleford.
+Elsewhere within Toton there are some small wooded areas, as well as areas of playing fields associated with the George Spencer Academy secondary school.
+Field Lane Open Space is located to the west of Chilwell and Field Lane and is south of the Net tramway line.

-The presence of watercourses leads to some areas of flood risk within both sites, along the southern boundary at Chetwynd Barracks, and the western edge of Toton.
+2.29 The presence of watercourses leads to some areas of flood risk within both sites, along the southern boundary at Chetwynd Barracks, and the western edge of Toton.
 Proposals for development will need to include appropriate flood and surface water mitigation in accordance with Policy 1 of the Part 2 Local Plan to ensure development is appropriately protected from flood risk.